creationix/safereturn/README.markdown

 function folderInfo(path, callback) {
   callback = safeReturn(callback);
   // Note that we can wrap callbacks we give to other code as well as the ones
-  // we provide.
+  // we're given.
 I trust fs.readdir to behave, but if it was some other lib
   // I might not trust it and want to wrap the callback. fs.readdir(path, safeReturn(onReaddir));